melissadale/grime-injector/README.md

 # Analyze a project
-* Create a java package called "analyze_this"
+* Create a java package called "analyze_this" inside of Grime-Injector
 * Paste the project you wish to model the grime growth into the "analyze_this" package
-* Run the GUI class and Click Inject
+* Run the GUI class (note you will have to include relative paths to files if they are located in subdirectories) and Click Inject
 * Start SonarQube Server
 * Run sonar_drilldown.bat (in the Lib folder)
 * Navigate to localhost:9000

+#Some more items of note
+* WarpDrive.java is a file started to run InjectorLogic.java (to test - because I did not understand the importance of formal unit tests at the time - and run InjectorLogic.java)
+* SonarConfigalizer.java soley creates the sonar-project.properties file.